 – Bill Gates

-So you need to review your financial records for the past year to see if there are any unnecessary expenses you can cut or new ones you need to invest in.
-Before you do, however, do you have accounting software — such as QuickBooks, Zoho Books, Xero, or Freshbooks, among others?
-If not, get one, today!
+So you need to review your financial records for the past year to see if you can cut any unnecessary expenses or new ones you need to invest in.
+Before you do, however, do you have accounting software — such as QuickBooks, Zoho Books, Xero, or FreshBooks, among others?
+If not, get one today!

-So tip #1 is to get your records in order.
+So that you know, tip #1 is to get your records in order.
 This is the foundation on which you build your business.
 Without a solid foundation, it will crumble.
 Good record-keeping and the ability to generate accurate reports will also help if and when you need to seek out loans, lines of credit, or merchant cash advances.

 Step into eCommerce

-Tip #2 is to sell your products or services digitally
+Tip #2 is to sell your products or services digitally or resell 3rd party products or services.

 Cut costs and automate with tech investments, while also increasing sales reach

-While you may initially feel reluctant to purchase or subscribe to software, apps, or programs that assist with business operations, many of these can save you both time and money.
+While you may initially feel reluctant to purchase or subscribe to software, apps, or programs that assist with business operations, many of these can save time and money.
 The quote I often repeat time and again is by Rory Vaden, who noted:

 Automation is to your time what compound interest is to your money